Shopping Links

 Episodes 11-12: It's election time, but the candidates have more than questionable vote counts to deal with--somebody is trying to kill them.
 An ambitious reporter is trying to get the scoop on the story, but in addition to finding out exactly which of the many interested parties may have hired the assassin, she's also going to have to cross paths with both Bolt and his old "friend" Hard, both of whom are involved in (apparently) trying to stop the mayhem.

-From the premise, you might be expecting a light series--I was anyway--but the first episode starts right off in an alternate-world cyberpunk city with dark characters, subtle machinations, and the oddly quiet Mr. Crank stuck in the middle of it all for some reason.
+From the premise, you might be expecting a light series--I was anyway--but the first episode starts right off in an alternate-world cyberpunk city with dark characters, subtle machinations, and the oddly quiet Mr. Crank wedged in the middle of it all.
 Then, after two episodes, that storyline ends with the sad realization that, instead of following any of the interesting characters, the only constant in the series is Bolt Crank himself (well, him and a lot of shooting, which is mostly him too).

-I have a problem with Bolt being the thread that ties this series together because, frankly, I didn't like him at all.
-Silly moniker aside (thankfully, he's never referred to as "Eat Man", though Bolt Crank isn't a lot better), he's the sort of protagonist I can't stand--he radiates a cool anti-hero persona, but basically through the entire series just sits there chewing on screws, looking stoic, and doing nothing.
+I have a big problem with Bolt being the thread that ties this series together.
+Even setting aside his silly moniker (thankfully, he's never referred to as "Eat Man," though Bolt Crank isn't a lot better), he's the sort of protagonist I can't stand.
+Theoretically radiating cool anti-hero, he spends the entire series sitting there chewing on screws, looking stoic, and doing nothing.
 Yes, once in a while he deigns to actually get up and do something mercenary or almost heroic, but frankly his motives are so opaque that I could've cared less.
-The only positive thing about Bolt is that his super-stoic persona is occasionally so at odds with the not-so serious people around him it's amusing, but those moments are few and far between and certainly don't make up for the rest of his more-stoic-than-a-brick-wall anti-personality.
+The only positive thing about Bolt is that his super-stoic persona is occasionally so at odds with the not-so serious people around him it's amusing, but those moments are few and far between.
+They certainly don't make up for the rest of his more-stoic-than-a-brick-wall anti-personality.

 The second problem with the series is its setting, a confusing place to put it mildly.
 The series begins and ends in a cyberpunk metropolis, but the entire middle takes place in kingdoms more at home in classic fantasy; there are a few guns and airships, but there are also damsels in towers, magic swords, demons, and mystic powers.
 True, there are hints of technological explanations behind a few of these "magical" things, and Bolt's power isn't exactly standard cyberpunk fare, but the disconnect is huge.
 Had Bolt traveled to a distant planet, I could have almost bought the total lack of continuity between cyberpunk cities and fantasy kingdoms, but hitching a ride from one to the other is just plain weird.